williamrd13/Mortgage-Calculation/README.md

 For example, for a 30-year loan with anuual rate of 4.8%, we use r = 4.8%/12 = 0.4% and n = 30\*12 = 360 to calculate x, where x becomes the monthly payment.
 It's not difficult to prove the monthly one, except for too much to write which may be easy to make mistakes.

+Note: our calculated interest will be rounded into 2 digits, but NOT round up into 2 digits.

 ### Building with Jupyter

 There would be multiple steps to do.
 First, I need to make the calculation work.
 This won't be difficult after proving the formula.
 After calculating the monthly payment, I would like to show the balance, interest payment, and balance deduction as well so my customer would have a better view of their payment schedule (better with dates).
 All of these can also be calculated iteratively.
 Then I need to setup a simple user interface which a user (like me, my colleagues, or even a random person) can input information and get the result using simple clicks.